mikeonslow/elm-workshop/part9/README.md

 # Introduction to Elm (Part 9)

->Before getting started with this part, be sure to `cd` into the directory `part9` in your project
+>Before getting started with this part, be sure to `cd` into the directory `part9` in your project and open the `Main.elm` file

 ### Ways to improve our App